DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

       description: "take a photo"
       label: "pic"
 ```
 defined order is as simple as possible.
-Creating orders with additional keys will be covered in next tutorials
+Creating orders with additional keys will be covered in the next tutorials

 **Note that every yaml file with orders must live in ```orders_list``` namespace**

 #### 2. Class responsible for executing order
-For every order with new label we've to create proper class responsible for executing it
+For every order with a new label we have to create proper class responsible for executing it.

 **We will develop TakePhotoExec class to handle order with label ```pic```**
 lets create ```TakePhotoExec.cpp``` and ```TakePhotoExec.hpp``` in ``src`` and ``include`` folders respectively.